hapax/hapax.github.io/assets/teaching.md

 Why does the mothball decrease at a constant rate?
 What causes the triangle to get bigger?
 Why is the conical angle of the sand pile precisely $71.57^\circ$?
-None of it means anything, or provides any insight.
+None of it means anything, provides any insight, or would .
 We're still in the scrubland, with numbers replaced by random objects.

 Instead of a world of lifeless objects, we should connect